compellio/draft-avrilionis-satp-artefacts-registry/draft-avrilionis-satp-artefacts-registry.md

 {: #satp-overview}

-The Registry API pertains to the interaction between gateways through API3.
-See {{ARCH}} for more details.
+The Registry API pertains to the interaction between gateways.
+In {{ARCH}} such interface was identied as "API3" - see {{ARCH}} for more details.

 ~~~
                                +----------+